mmalamm/senwatch/README.md

 ## Acknowledgments

+Thanks to Brian Wu for advice and suggestions while building the backend.
 Many thanks to Derek Willis of Propublica for all his support throughout this project.

 ### Todo's